newuzbdeveloper/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 Key Concepts

-1. Components of Motion
+- Components of Motion

 Projectile motion consists of two independent components:

-1.1.Horizontal Motion: The object moves at a constant velocity because there are no horizontal forces (neglecting air resistance).
+- Horizontal Motion: The object moves at a constant velocity because there are no horizontal forces (neglecting air resistance).

-1.2.Vertical Motion: The object accelerates downward due to gravity (9.8 m/s² on Earth).
+- Vertical Motion: The object accelerates downward due to gravity (9.8 m/s² on Earth).